Queuni/Match3-Core/README.md

 - Fix the memory leak in the long-running worker process

 - Implement retry logic for the API client when the remote returns 5xx

+- Correct the formula used for calculating the backoff delay